-Learn to ride the waves with SeaHorse Sailing School, the Caribbean’s newest and freshest ASA accredited sailing school, based in Grenada.
+Learn to ride the waves with SeaHorse Sailing School, the Caribbean’s freshest ASA accredited sailing school, based in Grenada.
 We are dedicated to teaching and aim to enable people to become safe, confident and competent sailors.
 Located at True Blue Resort and Marina, Grenada, we are conveniently situated 10 minutes from the international airport.
 SeaHorse Sailing School is operated by Mike Dye and Lesley Hayes, both originally from the UK.
 Mike is the instructor and is a highly experienced instructor, and has worked in the Mediterranean and the Caribbean.
 Lesley has worked in the charter industry in Greece and Grenada, and joined Mike on his last transatlantic crossing.
 We offer 101,103,104,105,106, 114 ASA courses on a by the cabin basis, as well as private group courses.
 The courses will be run all year round.
 Working in partnership with Horizon Yacht Charters, Grenada and St Vincent our courses are run on well-maintained yachts.
 We also offer own boat tuition to yacht owners in the Caribbean.
 With 2 sailing itineraries available; one exploring Grenada and its islands and one exploring The Grenadines, clients will learn to work, and live together, as a team, enjoying an exciting adventure holiday in a beautiful area of the world.

 Learn to skipper a 20' - 27' sloop-rigged keelboat by day, in light to moderate winds and sea conditions.
 Learn basic sailing terminology, parts and functions, helm commands, basic sail trim, points of sail, buoyage, seamanship and safety including basic navigation rules to avoid collisions and hazards.